• Skip to main content

 Flour – I use all-purpose flour to make this strawberry cinnamon roll recipe.

-Yeast – I always use instant yeast for convenience because you can add it right to the flour, but you can use other types of yeast.
-Replace the instant yeast with the same amount of active dry yeast or with double the amount of fresh yeast.
+Yeast – I always use instant yeast for convenience because you can add it right to the flour, but you can use other types of yeast such as active dry yeast, or fresh yeast.
+Looking to expand your knowledge on yeast types and their interchangeability?
+Don't miss our article 'Types of Yeast and How to Use Them in Baking'!

 Salt – Always add some salt for a flavor balance.